wendysuly/httpp-1/README.md

 </html>
 ```

 If you don't want to send any code to the section, you can use the macro SECT() (in capital letters) to call it.
-In the above case, you would simply call SECT(MsgContainer, "foo", "bar", "baz");
+In the above case, you would simply call SECT(NestedDiv, "foo", "bar", "baz");

 Of course, as you likely surmized, a Section is simply a class.
 If you want to define it as a traditional class, you can do so - the macros in this case are primarily a matter of coherence with the rest of the library, so that sections and pages follow a similar format.